 This is another black website that presents a simple portfolio.
 Because it respects the symbol of elegance, the website is not loaded with animations or other elements that transform the space into a crowded one, which is difficult to navigate.

 The website features a black background and white typography, which is very easy and pleasurable to read.
-It has a small number of links and minimal design elements, but the design is powerful and highly appreciated by the visitors of it.
+It has a small number of links and minimal design elements, but the design is powerful and highly appreciated by its visitors.

 Duft & Co.